KQM-git/TCL/docs/combat-mechanics/damage/shields.md

 The answer is **No,** Shields **Don't** stack.
 For Example, Casting a Shield that has **1000 BA**, then casting a Shield with **500 BA** will not grant you a total of **1500 BA**.
 What actually happens is that the two Shields take damage simultaneously and the Shield with **500 BA** will **Break** before the **1000 BA** one.

+## Do Shields Snapshot?

+Shields "snapshot" their respective character's stat at the time of Shield creation, rather than their stats afterwards.
+Shields have a static strength.

 ## Special Cases

 ### Diona